AutoxingTech/axbot_rest_book/docs/guides/robot_admin.md

-# Robot Admin Website
+# Robot Admin (Standalone Version)

-Robot admin is a pure frontend website(HTML+Javascript), served directly from the robot.
+Robot admin (standalone) is a pure frontend website(HTML+Javascript), served directly from the robot.

 It calls the REST APIs of the robot.
 By observing how it works, you can quickly learn how to use the APIs.

-It's a standalone optional package.
+It's an optional package.
 When installed, you can access it from `http://ROBOT_IP:8090/rb-admin/`.

 ![](./rb_admin_login.png)